Doctorate in Clinical Psychology

-Those successful applicants invited for interview are seen by two panels.
-For the first panel, they are asked to make a short presentation involving a research design task, which they will have prepared in a timed preparation session immediately beforehand.
+Face-to-face interviews: Successful applicants invited for interview are usually seen by two panels.
+For the first (research and academic) panel, candidates are asked to make a short presentation based on a research task, which they will have prepared and completed in a timed preparation session immediately beforehand.
 Additional academic and research questions will also be asked.
-The second panel involves questions and materials designed to explore candidates' clinical and professional knowledge and experience, and assess interpersonal skills.
+The second (clinical and professional) panel involves questions and materials designed to explore candidates' clinical and professional knowledge, experience and values.
+Interpersonal qualities are assessed in both panels.
 All panels include University programme staff, NHS clinical psychologists and experts by experience.
-Ratings are then produced which are converted to standard scores and, in combination with short-listing scores, are used as the basis for offering places.
+Ratings are then produced which are used as the basis for offering places.
 In practice, this procedure has resulted in applicants with a range of experiences and qualities being offered places.
 All procedures are conducted within the framework provided by the University's and NHS Equal Opportunities policies.
 The selection procedure is carefully reviewed on an annual basis.

-On completion of the selection process, those candidates who attended for interview but were unsuccessful in securing a place at Liverpool or elsewhere, are offered the opportunity for telephone feedback concerning their performance with the two interview panels.
+On completion of the selection process, any candidates who attended for interview but were unsuccessful in securing a place at Liverpool or elsewhere, are offered the opportunity for telephone feedback concerning their performance with the two interview panels.
 The feedback will usually be provided around July/August each year by a member of the programme team who will have interviewed the candidate.

-The programme is currently funded through a contract with Health Education England (North West) - (HEE-NW).
-Current trainees are full-time employees of Mersey Care NHS Trust and have annual leave and other benefits in line with usual NHS entitlements.
+Trainees are full-time employees of Mersey Care NHS Foundation Trust and have annual leave and other benefits in line with usual NHS entitlements.
 On entry to the programme, all trainees are currently paid on the first spine point of Band 6 of the Agenda for Change pay scales.
 Currently, travelling expenses are paid for travel to and within placement, and to support research activity.
-University fees are paid directly by the NHS, and trainees have an allocation of £200 per year for attendance at conferences and for the purchase of books (in addition to a separate £1,000 budget for their large-scale research project).
+University fees are paid directly by HEE North, and trainees have an allocation of £200 per year for attendance at conferences and for the purchase of books (in addition to a separate £1,000 budget for their large-scale research project).

 The academic content of the programme is organised within a series of teaching units which provide detailed coverage of the theoretical and research bases of clinical psychology.
 Programme teaching units can be grouped into five sets as follows: